How to Build Customer Loyalty

 It goes without saying that business today is highly competitive.
 Given that, it's more important than ever to seek out loyalty building opportunities, especially when things go wrong, and appreciate the added value of prioritizing 'customers' over individual 'sales'.

-Effective business apologies, when well crafted and handled correctly will help to solidify relationships, enhance a company's reputation, build trust, satisfaction, and in the end, customer loyalty.
+Effective business apologies, when well crafted and handled correctly will help to solidify relationships, enhance a company's reputation, build trust, satisfaction, and is crucial to figuring out how to build customer loyalty in your business.

 Can you really afford to ignore failures and avoid apologizing?